dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 Functions are basic running units of the FaaS.
 You can define the Functions on the class and when the Service is deployed, you can run each of them.
 The functions are defined inside a Module, where multiple Functions can be an entrance point to the FaaS.

 ### <a name="features"></a>Features (Set/Vectors)
-A Feature vector is a numerical representation of an object or entity, typically used in machine learning and data analysis.
+A Feature Vector is a numerical representation of an object or entity, typically used in machine learning and data analysis.
 It consists of a list of Features or Attributes that describe the object in a quantitative manner.
-A Feature set, on the other hand, is a collection of Feature vectors that are used to train a machine-learning algorithm.
-The Feature set contains all the necessary Features that are relevant to the problem being solved and is used to extract meaningful patterns and relationships from the data.
+A Feature set, on the other hand, is a collection of Feature Vectors that are used to train a machine-learning algorithm.
+The Feature Set contains all the necessary Features that are relevant to the problem being solved and is used to extract meaningful patterns and relationships from the data.
 The Dataloop system enables Feature vector augmentations on both Items and Annotations, this capability grants users the ability to search and Filter Annotations and Items according to their ‘similarity’ in the euclidean space.

 ### <a name="filter"></a>Filter
 Filters are part of the [Dataset](#dataset) and Task Browsers, enabling you to Filter Items based on every aspect of your files.
 When multiple Filters are used, the relationship between them will be the AND logical operator.
 However, the relationship between multiple values in each Filter will be the OR logical operator.
-For example, entering "dog" and "cat" in the Labels Filter will result in all Items that have a "dog" label OR a "cat" label.
+For example, entering "dog" and "cat" in the Labels Filter will result in all Items that have a "dog" Label OR a "cat" Label.

 ## G